Profits from mining stocks are generally harder to come by in 2020, which makes following these 20 tips all the more

-We still believe most investors should consider investing in mining stocks as part of a diversified portfolio.
+We still believe most investors can consider investing in mining stocks as part of a diversified portfolio.

 Mining stocks are investments in companies that produce or explore for minerals, such as uranium, coal, molybdenum (which is used in steelmaking), copper, silver and gold.